alexsu52/technology_update/2025/Q3/technology_update.md

 - **The Unseen Frontier: Pushing the Limits of LLM Sparsity with Surrogate-Free ADMM** ([https://papers-pdfs.assets.alphaxiv.org/2510.01650v1.pdf](https://papers-pdfs.assets.alphaxiv.org/2510.01650v1.pdf))
 *POSTECH, ISTA*

-The paper tackles the limitation of existing pruning methods for large language models, which struggle to exceed 50–60% sparsity without severe performance loss.
+This paper tackles the limitation of existing pruning methods for large language models, which struggle to exceed 50–60% sparsity without severe performance loss.
 The authors attribute this to the use of indirect objectives, such as minimizing layer-wise reconstruction errors, which accumulate mistakes and lead to suboptimal outcomes.
 To address this, the proposed method, ELSA, directly optimizes the true task objective — minimizing loss on actual downstream tasks — rather than relying on surrogate goals.
 It leverages the ADMM framework, a proven mathematical technique that decomposes complex problems into simpler alternating steps, to guide the pruning process while maintaining alignment with the model’s real objectives.
 A lightweight variant, ELSA-L, further improves scalability by using lower-precision data formats, enabling efficient pruning of even larger models.
 ELSA achieves 7.8× lower perplexity than the best existing method on LLaMA-2-7B at 90% sparsity.
 Although some accuracy loss remains, this represents a major breakthrough, and the authors argue that improved global optimization, like their approach, could further narrow this gap.
 The code is available at: https://github.com/IST-DASLab/FP-Quant.
 <p align="center"><img width="50%" height="40%" src="./figures/ELSA.png"></p><br/>

 ### Other